-Ten days in the Colorado high country, we didn’t see one moose; ten seconds in the Bighorns (literally), and TWO were waiting to greet us when we arrived at our campsite!
+In 2018, we spent ten days in the Colorado high country and didn’t see one moose.
+Later that fall, we spent ten seconds in the Bighorns (literally), and TWO were waiting to greet us when we arrived at our campsite!
 Bighorns for the win!

-We spent another, relaxing, Labor Day weekend enjoying the Bighorns.
-We enjoyed the Island Park campground so much last year that we decided to return there again.
+The Trekkers have enjoyed the Island Park campground so much in the past that we decided to return there again.
 As I’ve mentioned previously, I’m always surprised at how much this part of Wyoming reminds me of the Colorado mountains.
-The scenery and critters are very similar, with the added benefit of being half as long a distance from the Black Hills and FAR less crowded than Colorado (see, I like other states too). 😉 The weather was a little cool (the nights were downright chilly!), and there was some haze from fires still burning farther west, but we were blessed with a weekend full of clear, sunny, blue-sky days.
+The scenery and critters are very similar, with the added benefit of being half as long a distance from the Black Hills and FAR less crowded than Colorado (see, I like other states too). 😉

 Religious ceremonies are still held at the wheel on a regular basis as many tribal members make religious pilgrimages to the site.
 Some of the ceremonies involve large groups, while others include only a few individuals–two, small, private ceremonies occurred while we were there.
 Anyone with American Indian heritage can participate in a ceremony.

 The drive was very manageable with the Tacoma (any high-clearance, 4WD vehicle could handle it).
-There were no steep drop-off’s and no, real, technical obstacles like what we encountered on some of the roads in Colorado this summer.
+There were no steep drop-offs and no, real, technical obstacles like what we’ve encountered on some of the roads in Colorado.
 It was also beautiful, ranging from alpine, spruce forests and aspen groves, to dun-colored high prairies dotted with tan and red clay mounds, adorned with the varying greens of the diverse foliage.
 Rock-rimmed canyons with their gaping mouths open onto prairie grasses far below, while rocky cliffs of various colors traverse throughout, all with the imposing Bighorns as a backdrop.

 Here is a video I made that showcases the beauty that is eastern Wyoming.
 I think I’m getting a bit better at this, you don’t need to take a Dramamine before watching this one! 😂